Stop The

 No. We are not protesting the technology; we are protesting the reckless race to build it.
 We are here to give AI lab CEOs the public mandate they need to stop racing and start coordinating.

-Is this movement nonviolent?
+Is this protest nonviolent?

 What about China?